BWEntertainment/Project-Rusty/README.md

 #### Information

-Give us a tip to help support the development of great games!
-[Donate](https://www.paypal.me/minegg/5)
+**Give us a tip to help support the development of great games!
+[Give us a tip to help support the development of great games!](https://www.paypal.me/minegg/5)**

 **Help us title the game! http://bit.ly/NameProjectRusty**